itisameerkhan/Javascript-learning/Concepts/README.md

 },5000);
 ```

-This function executed after 5 seconds, moreover also this function pushed into the `callback`
+This function executed after 5 seconds, moreover also this function pushed into the `callstack`

 ![callback](/assets/callback.png)